OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

 Using Closure Properties to Prove L is Not Regular
 --------------------------------------------------

-Sometimes we cannot prove that a language is not regular by using the pumping lemma.
+Sometimes we are unable prove that a language is non-regular by using the pumping lemma.
+Maybe we can't find the right string to use initially, or we can't figure out an argument for why there is a contradiction.
+Either way, it helps to have other tools to prove languages are non-regular.
 So here is another tool that we might be able to use.

 Recall that regular languages are closed under certain operations.
 For example, a regular language that is the union of two known regular languages is itself regular.
-Thus, we can use closure properties to prove that a language is regular.
+This is an example of using closure properties to prove that a language is regular.

-In a similar way, we can use closure properties to show that a language is **not** regular, if we can use it to derive a language that we already know is not regular.
+In a similar way, we can use closure properties to show that a language is **not** regular.
+The approach is to use certain operations to derive a language that we already know is non-regular.

 .. inlineav:: ClosPropFS ff
    :links: AV/PIFLA/NonRegular/ClosPropFS.css